Celebrities, Fellow Athletes Offer Well Wishes, Prayers To Tiger Woods Following Car Crash

 — David Spade (@DavidSpade) February 23, 2021

 “Golf lesson with this guy today.
 And you know what?
 He’s not bad… He picks things up very quickly.
-Good listener”, Spade wrote.MORE NEWS: U.S. Secretary Of Defense Lloyd Austin To Visit Vaccination Site At Cal State Los Angeles
+Good listener”, Spade wrote.MORE NEWS: California-Based Chain Fry's Electronics Shutting Down Permanently

 Woods has been recovering from a fifth microdiscectomy surgery on his back with hopes of playing professionally later this year.